ross-oreto/play2-auth-logger/README.md

 }
 ```

-If you are using the AuthenticationElement or OptionalAuthElement instead of AuthElement, the corresponding traits are available are available
+If you are using the AuthenticationElement or OptionalAuthElement instead of AuthElement, the corresponding traits are available
 ```
 with AuthenticationLogger
 with OptionalAuthLogger